alexfraze/A-W_Creamery/to-do.md

 Need to change back:
 shift scopes changes to 3 days to make for quicker load.
 (6-7 days?) run through all auths and make sure they are doing what they are supposed to.
+- past and future shifts as seperate controller actions